asemio/SZXX/README.md

 ### Xlsx.stream_rows_double_pass

 This function extracts rows from an XLSX file.
-It is **guaranteed to run in constant memory**, without buffering.
+It is **guaranteed to run in constant memory**, without ever buffering.

-It first skims the file to find and extract the SST, then it streams out fully parsed rows from the various sheets.
+It first reads the file's index to locate and extract the SST, then it streams out fully parsed rows from the various sheets.
 Rows are always emitted strictly in the order they appear in the sheet(s).

 ```ocaml
 open!
 Core